Ratatoskr589/All-Things-Mazzy/AllThingsMazzy/Megamod-readme.txt

 ---------------------------------------------------------------

-Version 3.10   ***Spoilers Below***   ***Spoilers Below***
+Version 3.11   ***Spoilers Below***   ***Spoilers Below***

-Changes: 3.10
+Changes: 3.11

 ***This mod is no longer compatible with non-EE Baldur's Gate.
 Separating everything was getting in the way of our code.
 If you're really a die hard original Baldur's Gate user, message me and I can send you 1.071.
 That's the last version that might (and I mean might) work for you.

 	Main Mod:

-        	1. Updated a number of the Russian tra files to correct minor typos and add a missing line of dialogue.
-                2. Added a line from Mazzy if you kill the Shadow Dragon
+        	1. Made it so Mae'Var gives you the necklace or statuette back after you give it to him.
+                2. Made it so Talos only kills you if you kill his high priestess while she's still angry at you for stealing the necklace (the rest of the time you can kill her with impunity).
+		3. Drastically reduced the amount you have to pay to the temples to regain their good favor.

 --------------------------------------------------------------------------------------------------------------------------------------------------------